Skip to content

 aborted-operation aborted-operation

-Operation Type Type of operation performed (catalog, profile, or scan)
+1 Operation ID and Type Unique identifier and type of operation performed (catalog, profile, or scan).

-Resume Provides an option to continue the scan operation from where it left off.
-This can be useful if the scan was interrupted and you wish to complete it without starting over from the beginning.
+14 Resume Provides an option to continue the scan operation from where it left off

-Rerun The "Rerun" button allows you to start a new scan operation using the same settings as the aborted scan.
-This is helpful if you want to restart the scan from scratch due to errors or issues encountered in the previous attempt.
+15 Rerun The "Rerun" button allows you to start a new scan operation using the same settings as the aborted scan

-Delete Removes the record of the aborted scan operation from the system.
-This permanently deletes all scan results and anomalies generated by the operation.
-This action cannot be undone.
+16 Delete Removes the record of the aborted scan operation from the system, permanently deleting scan results and anomalies

 • Tables Requested: The total number of tables that were scheduled for scanning.
 Click on the adjacent magnifying glass icon to view the tables requested.